baskuit/pinyon/src/readme.md

 ### MCTS

-The MatrixUCB and Exp3p algorithms are both instances of a [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), where a tree is iteratively expanded via playouts.
+The MatrixUCB and Exp3p algorithms are both instances of a [Monte Carlo Tree Search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), where a tree is iteratively expanded via iterations.
 In the following, it is assumed that the reader is familiar with the fundamentals of this process.

 The usual formula for determining what actions to select during a playout is known as Upper Confidence Bounds.
 The application of this selection process to a tree structure is sometimes known as Upper Confidence Trees.

 It is well known that this formula, when used to select the actions of the row and column players independently, fails to produce Nash equilibrium strategies.
 The reason for this is best explained with some math terminology.
 UCB is a solution to a class of problems called [Multi Armed Bandits](https://en.wikipedia.org/wiki/Multi-armed_bandit).
-It is a principled way of selecting actions during playouts.
+It is a principled way of selecting actions during iterations.
 However, UCB is a solution to the *stochastic* bandits problem, where the quality of an action is more or less fixed.
 This assumption does not hold in simultaneous move games because the quality of an action also depends on the selection of the opponent.

 The two algorithms provided with Surskit amend this by using a more suitable bandit algorithm: